finalburnneo/FBNeo/src/burner/libretro/README.md

 ### Why do i get a black screen in neogeo games ?

-Most likely because you have an incomplete `neogeo` romset and you changed your bios through core options for some reason. `MVS Asia/Europe ver.
-6 (1 slot)` is the default bios and the only one that will cause a "white screen of death" if missing from your `neogeo` romset.
-If you select another neogeo bios while not having the corresponding file, you won't get the "white screen of death", instead you'll have a black screen with some sound playing.
+Most likely because you have an incomplete `neogeo` romset and you changed your bios through core options. `MVS Asia/Europe ver.
+6 (1 slot)` is the default bios and the only one that will cause a "white screen" if missing from your `neogeo` romset.
+If you select another neogeo bios while not having the corresponding file, you won't get the "white screen", instead you'll have a black screen with some sound playing.
 This issue will only happen if you didn't follow the instructions about romsets.

 ### Why do i get some weird transparent effects in game XXX ?